The Most Fun Thing to Do in Every State This Summer

 Constructed in 1977, the New River Gorge Bridge was built to allow vehicles to traverse the mountainous range of West Virginia—but that doesn't mean that pedestrians can't enjoy it, too.
 Book a tour with Bridge Walk, and you can fasten yourself into a safety cable and walk across the length of the 3,030-foot structure, which affords jaw-dropping views of the rushing New River in the gorge below.
 Or, if you can work it into your schedule, try to visit on "Bridge Day," an annual celebration on the third Saturday of October where the bridge is shut down to automobile traffic so adventure-seekers can rappel, zip line, or BASE jump off of it.

 Wisconsin: Explore the architectural feast at The House on the Rock.

 Since 1960, Alex Jordan's amazing creation has been open to the public in Spring Green, Wisconsin.
 Featuring an assortment of interesting architecture from the world's largest carousel to automated music machines and more special wonders within the rooms of this House on the Rock.

 Wyoming: Go camping on Jenny Lake.

 Located in Grand Teton National Park in Wyoming, Jenny Lake is described by many as the highlight of this national park, giving campers a gorgeous view to wake up to every morning.
 After a morning swim, go for a hike in the number of trails that surround the lake.
-And for more incredible summer locales, check out these 30 Places So Surreal You Won't Believe They're in the U.S.
+And if you're looking to escape the crowds, here's Where to Go on Your Next Summer Vacation.